The Quadratic and Cubic Characters of 2: The Quadratic Character of 2

 We prove (1) and (2) first.
 The first thing to notice is that if a composite number is of the form either $8n+3$ or $8n+5$, then it must involve some prime factor that is of either the form $8n+3$ or $8n+5$.
 Otherwise, the composite numbers would instead be in the form $8n+1$ or $8n+7$.
-In general, no number of the form $8n+3$ or $8n+5$ can have $2$ as a quadratic residue.
 Gauss states that there is no number of either form less than $100$ such that $2$ is a residue.
 The choice of $100$ is arbitrary, and we could have just as easily chosen $97$ or $235$.
 Now we suppose that there are numbers of this form such that $2$ is a residue, and we let the least be $t$.
 This $t$ must be of the form $8n+3$ or $8n+5$.
 Clearly, $2$ will be a residue of $t$ but a nonresidue of everything less than $t$.
 By definition, $2\equiv a^{2}\pmod{t}$.
-There must exist an $a<t$ such that this is true.
+There must exist an odd $a<t$ such that this is true.
 Rearrange, so $a^{2}=2+tu$ for some integer $u$.
 Then $tu=a^{2}-2$.
 Notice that $a^{2}$ is in the form $8n+1$.
 Then $tu$ is of the form $=8n+1-2=8n-1$.
 Thus $u$ will be of the form $8n+3$ or $8n+5$, depending on whether $t$ is in the form $8n+5$ or $8n+3$ respectively.
 However, $a^{2}=2+tu$ also implies that $2\equiv a^{2}\pmod{u}$, or $2$ is a residue of $u$.
 Clearly, $u<t$, so there is a contradiction.

 The proof of (3) is similar.
 Every composite number of the form $8n+5$ or $8n+7$ must involve a prime factor of either form, so $-2$ cannot be a residue of a number of the form $8n+5$ or $8n+7$.
 Suppose on the contrary that some did exist, with $t$ as the least.
 We repeat the procedure and arrive at the congruence $-2=a^{2}-tu$.
 If $a<t$ and odd, then $u$ will be of the form $8n+5$ or $8n+7$, depending on whether $t$ is of the form $8n+7$ or $8n+5$ respectively.
 However, $a^{2}+2=tu$ implies that $-2\equiv a^{2}\pmod{u}$, or $-2$ is a residue of $u$.
 Clearly, $u<t$, so there is a contradiction.